-Currently, the Service has Primary Authority Partnerships with one food business and two feed businesses.
+Currently, the service has Primary Authority Partnerships with two food business and three feed businesses.
 The resources required to handle complaints and service requests relating to these Primary Authority businesses are included in Sections 3.2 and 3.4.

-3.3 Advice to Business
+3.4 Advice to Business

-The Trading Standards Service works with businesses to help them to comply with trading standards and to encourage the use of good practice.
+The Trading Standards service works with businesses to help them to comply with trading standards and to encourage the use of good practice.
 On receipt of business requests for advice we will respond in a number of ways including:

-- directing the business to our website or that of a partner organisation, such as the Chartered Institute of Trading Standards' Business Companion - referring the business to another agency - providing leaflets produced by partner organisations, our business briefings or standard letters - providing comprehensive bespoke information or advice via the telephone, email or a letter, and/or - visiting the business to provide comprehensive advice.
+- directing the business to our website or that of a partner organisation, such as the Chartered Institute of Trading Standards' Business Companion - referring the business to another agency - providing leaflets produced by partner organisations, our business briefings or standard letters - providing comprehensive bespoke information or advice via the telephone, email or a letter, on a cost recovery basis and/or - visiting the business to provide comprehensive advice, on a cost recovery basis.